tinymovr/Tinymovr/docs/sensors/sensors.rst

     tmx.controller.calibrate()

-After calibration finishes, you should be able to control the motor:
+After calibration finishes, you should be able to control the motor.
+Note that the default reference frame for the hall sensors maps to 8192 ticks per motor electrical cycle.
+You can change this by modifying the

 .. code-block:: python